Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 ### 3.2 Privilege Escalation

 Don't have to read all, pick your favourite guide and stick to that.
 They all mostly contain the same information but just have different way of presenting and explaining concepts.
+Some good references are as follows

-Linux
+**Linux**:

 https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/